Transition Vision - a Historical & Technical Appraisal of the Alfa Romeo Tipo 33 Stradale Pininfarina P33 Roadster

-Within a few months of the Tipo 33 Stradale’s September 1967 launch, Alfa Romeo knew the model was not going to hit the 50-car homologation requirement for the Group 4 Sport category.
+Within a few months of the Tipo 33 Stradale’s September 1967 launch, Alfa Romeo knew its handsome new model was not going to hit the 50-car production requirement for homologation into the FIA’s Group 4 Sport category.

-First to arrive was the Bertone Carabo on chassis 109.
-This seminal metallic green wedge was unveiled at the 1968 Paris Motor Show which took place from October 3rd to the 13th.
+First to arrive was the Bertone Carabo built on chassis 109 that debuted at the 1968 Paris Motor Show which took place from October 3rd to the 13th.
+Kitted out as a metallic green wedge, the Carabo came to be regarded as a seminal piece of automotive design as it spearheaded the switch from soft curves to straight lines.

 Less than three weeks later, another of Alfa Romeo’s long term partners, Pininfarina, took the wraps off their own Tipo 33 Stradale Speciale: the P33 Roadster.